robertying/openssl-curl-android/README.md

 ## Options

-Change scripts' configure arguments to meet your requirements.
+Change scripts' configure arguments to meet your own needs.

-For now, using tls (https) in Android would throw `peer verification failed`.
+For now, using TLS (https) in Android would throw `peer verification failed`.

-Please explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca-bundle in the devide storage.
+Please explicitly set `curl_easy_setopt(curl, CURLOPT_CAINFO, CA_BUNDLE_PATH);` where `CA_BUNDLE_PATH` is your ca bundle path in the device storage.

-You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to the internal storage to get tls working for libcurl.
+You can download and copy [cacert.pem](https://curl.haxx.se/docs/caextract.html) to Android assets or the device internal storage to get TLS working for libcurl.

-## Working Example
+## Working Examples

+- See this minimal example which calls `curl` from Android app, using `JNI` to use `libcurl`: [AndroidCurlExample](https://github.com/robertying/AndroidCurlExample).
+It includes `Android.mk` setup and `JNI` configurations.

-Checkout this [repo](https://github.com/robertying/CampusNet-Android/blob/master/app/src/main/cpp/jni) to see how to integrate compiled static libraries into an existing Android project, including `Android.mk` setup and `JNI` configurations.
+- Checkout this more complex [repo](https://github.com/robertying/CampusNet-Android/blob/master/app/src/main/cpp/jni) to see how to integrate other compiled static libraries into an existing Android project, including `Android.mk` setup and `JNI` configurations.